mochigome-git/aws-architecture/Elastic Beanstalk Workers/README.md

 - An AWS account with permissions to create and manage Elastic Beanstalk applications.
 - Docker installed on your local machine for building and testing your Docker image.
 - A Docker image hosted on Docker Hub that you want to deploy on Elastic Beanstalk.
+- Install Python, pip, and the EB CLI on local machine.

 ## Getting Started